amanjhunjhunwala/amanjhunjhunwala.github.io/_pages/about.md

 I also won a Logo  Quiz back in the day and am still waiting for my prize.
 Please email me directly if you have any details regarding the same.

 ## Updates
+(01 Dec 17) Deep dive into why do large Distributed Storage Systems fail in the Cloud/DataCenter?
+Have a [look](http://bit.do/amanStorage)

 (13 Nov 17) I am presenting a talk on Modular Multitask Reinforcement Learning at UWaterloo.
 Have a [look](https://wiki.math.uwaterloo.ca/statwiki/index.php?title=Modular_Multitask_Reinforcement_Learning_with_Policy_Sketches)